trumpfheller/trumpfheller.github.io/python/strings.md

 | string.replace(old, new) | Returns a new string where all occurrences of old have been replaced by new.   |
 | delimiter.join(list of strings)           | Returns a new string with all the strings joined by the delimiter       |

-- string method lower will return the string with all characters changed to lowercase.
-- The inverse of this is the upper method, which will return the string all in uppercase.
-Just like with previous methods, we call these on a string using dot notation, like "this is a string".upper().
-This would return the string "THIS IS A STRING".
-This can be super handy when checking user input, since someone might type in all lowercase, all uppercase, or even a mixture of cases.
+- string method **lower**/string.upper() can be super handy when checking user input, since someone might type in all lowercase, all uppercase, or even a mixture of cases.
 - strip method to remove surrounding whitespace from a string.
 Whitespace includes spaces, tabs, and newline characters.
 - lstrip and rstrip methods to remove whitespace only from the left or the right side of the string, respectively.
 - count() method can be used to return the number of times a substring appears in a string.
 This can be handy for finding out how many characters appear in a string, or counting the number of times a certain word appears in a sentence or paragraph.